cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 :   The type of a column is referenced by writing `table_name.column_name%TYPE`.

-column_name
+**`column_name`**

-:   The name of an output column in the `RETURNS TABLE` syntax.
+The name of an output column in the `RETURNS TABLE` syntax.
 This is effectively another way of declaring a named `OUT` parameter, except that `RETURNS TABLE` also implies `RETURNS SETOF`.

-column_type
+**`column_type`**

-:   The data type of an output column in the `RETURNS TABLE` syntax.
+The data type of an output column in the `RETURNS TABLE` syntax.

-lang_name
+**`lang_name`**

-:   The name of the language that the function is implemented in.
+The name of the language that the function is implemented in.
 May be `SQL`, `C`, `internal`, or the name of a user-defined procedural language, e.g. `plpgsql`.
 Enclosing the name in single quotes is deprecated and requires matching case.

 TRANSFORM { FOR TYPE type_name } [, ... ] }
 :   Lists which transforms a call to the function should apply.
 Transforms convert between SQL types and language-specific data types.
 Procedural language implementations usually have hardcoded knowledge of the built-in types, so those don't need to be listed here.
 If a procedural language implementation does not know how to handle a type and no transform is supplied, it will fall back to a default behavior for converting data types, but this depends on the implementation.

-WINDOW
+**`WINDOW`**

-:   `WINDOW` indicates that the function is a window function rather than a plain function.
+`WINDOW` indicates that the function is a window function rather than a plain function.
 This is currently only useful for functions written in C. The `WINDOW` attribute cannot be changed when replacing an existing function definition.

 IMMUTABLE
 STABLE
-VOLATILE
+**`VOLATILE`**

-:   These attributes inform the query optimizer about the behavior of the function.
+These attributes inform the query optimizer about the behavior of the function.
 At most one choice may be specified.
 If none of these appear, `VOLATILE` is the default assumption.
 Since Cloudberry Database currently has limited use of `VOLATILE` functions, if a function is truly `IMMUTABLE`, you must declare it as so to be able to use it without restrictions.

 :   `IMMUTABLE` indicates that the function cannot modify the database and always returns the same result when given the same argument values.
 It does not do database lookups or otherwise use information not directly present in its argument list.
 If this option is given, any call of the function with all-constant arguments can be immediately replaced with the function value.